Tory MPs should be suspended for trying to ‘improperly’ influence judge, says watchdog

 Tory MPs should be suspended for trying to ‘improperly’ influence judge in ex-MP’s case, says watchdog

-Conservatives accused of seeking special treatment for disgraced ex-MP Charlie Elphicke
+Five MPs breached code of conduct in seeking to influence trial of disgraced ex-MP Charlie Elphicke

-A Commons watchdog has found five Conservative MPs breached the code of conduct and attempted to “improperly” influence a judge involved in a case against their disgraced former colleague Charlie Elphicke.
+A Commons watchdog has found five Conservative MPs breached the code of conduct and attempted to “improperly” influence legal proceedings related to their disgraced former colleague Charlie Elphicke.

-Natalie Elphicke, Sir Roger Gale, Adam Holloway, Bob Stewart and Theresa Villiers were all accused of seeking special treatment for Mr Elphicke after providing a signed letter to the judge using Commons stationery.
+Natalie Elphicke, Sir Roger Gale, Adam Holloway, Bob Stewart and Theresa Villiers were all accused of seeking special treatment for Mr Elphicke after writing to senior judges using Commons stationery.

-The Commons Committee on Standards said the character references sent by the members “were an attempt improperly to influence judicial proceedings” – finding they had breached the code of conduct for MPs.
+The Commons Committee on Standards said the letter sent by the members was “an attempt improperly to influence judicial proceedings” – finding they had all breached the code of conduct for MPs.

 The committee recommended that three of the MPs – Ms Elphicke, Sir Roger and Ms Villiers – be suspended from the Commons for one day.
-It also said Mr Holloway and Mr Stewart should apologise to the House.
+It said Mr Holloway and Mr Stewart should apologise to the House.

 Released on Wednesday, the standards watchdog’s report added: “Such egregious behaviour is corrosive to the rule of law and, if allowed to continue unchecked, could undermine public trust in the independence of judges.”

-The committee’s findings follow an investigation by the Parliamentary Commissioner for Standards, Kathryn Stone – who found that the five MPs “had attempted to interfere in a judicial process”.
+The committee’s findings followed a probe by the Parliamentary Commissioner for Standards, Kathryn Stone – who found that “by privately requesting the intervention of two senior judges” the five MPs “had attempted to interfere in a judicial process”.

-The most senior judge in England and Wales also criticised the group for seeking to influence a judge in Mr Elphicke’s case.
+The five MPs sent a letter in November 2020, using House-provided stationery, to senior members of the judiciary raising concerns that a more junior judge was considering publishing character references provided for Mr Elphicke.

-The office of the Lord Chief Justice for England and Wales said their move was “without regard for the separation of powers or the independence of the judiciary”.
+It was also copied to Ms Justice Whipple, who had heard the trial of Mr Elphicke, and was to hear and decide on an application to release the pre-sentencing character references.

 Mr Elphicke was given a two-year prison sentence in 2020 after he was convicted of three sexual assaults on two younger women.

-Ms Elphicke won the Dover constituency for the Conservatives at the 2019 general election after her estranged husband had stepped down following charges.
+Ms Elphicke won the Dover constituency for the Conservatives at the 2019 general election after her estranged husband had stepped down as a MP following charges.

 Join our new commenting forum